 State & Local Tax Impacts of COVID-19

-The novel coronavirus disease 2019 (COVID-19) is changing life across the globe.
+The SARS-CoV-2 virus and the incidence of COVID-19 are changing life across the globe.
 Many taxing jurisdictions are taking mitigating actions to create social distance and aid taxpayers.
 The following is a running list of actions by jurisdiction, which generally result in additional time to file and/or pay.
 Further, many jurisdictions have closed their offices to in-person use by taxpayers and suspended their audit and administrative functions.
 This alert doesn’t cover similar waivers from local-level taxing authorities.
-Many of these developments are quickly evolving; check with your BKD Trusted Advisor™ or visit our COVID-19 Resource Center for current information as needed.
+These developments continue to quickly evolve; check with your BKD Trusted Advisor™ or visit our COVID-19 Resource Center for current information as needed.

 The following jurisdictions have suspended legislative activities as noted: